-As at June 30, 2018, the Company holds a 100% interest in five nickel properties, four of which are located in British Columbia (Decar, Wale, Orca and Klow), and one of which is located in the Yukon Territory (Mich).
+As at September 30, 2018, the Company holds a 100% interest in five nickel properties, four of which are located in British Columbia (Decar, Wale, Orca and Klow), and one located in the Yukon Territory (Mich).
 With the exception of the Decar district, the Company's nickel properties are all in the early stage of exploration.
-The Company also holds one concession in Honduras that is presently on "care and maintenance" but which has been explored for gold in the past.